-ROI has a proven expertise in the optimisation of supply chain management.
-Our comprehensive and methodologically sound procedure relies on the following measures and approaches:
+ROI has proven expertise in the development of supply chain controlling optimization.
+With our holistic and methodically sound approach, we rely on the following measures and approaches, among others:

-- Creation of comprehensive transparency about all logistics costs within a company and definition of key areas of action
+- Creation of comprehensive transparency over the entire logistics costs of a company and definition of central fields of action,

-- Establishment of the supply chain controlling function and intensive employee qualification
+- Development of the supply chain controlling function and intensive employee qualification,

-- Implementation of just-in-time (JIT)/just-in-sequence (JIS), vendor-managed inventory (VMI) concepts and the use of logistics service centres to reduce inventory and warehousing costs
+- Implementation of Just-in-Time (JIT)/Just-in-Sequence (JIS), Vendor Managed Inventory (VMI) concepts and use of logistics service centers to reduce inventory and storage costs,

-- Optimisation of the network structure by consolidating suppliers or logistics centres
+- Optimization of the network structure through consolidation of suppliers or logistics centers,

-- Improvement of processes and organisation for planning and managing the supply chain
+- Improvement of processes and organization for planning and controlling the supply chain,

-- Outsourcing of logistics services to leverage synergies and the benefits of specialisation
+- Outsourcing of logistics services in order to exploit synergies and specialisation advantages,

-- Targeted analyses of the supplier assortment and development of a warehousing and disposition strategy for the individual items
+- Targeted analysis of the delivery range and design of the warehousing and disposition strategy for the individual articles,

-- Support of service performance through software infrastructures, Industry 4.0 solutions and technical aids such as light, speech or Augmented Reality-based picking.
+- Support for service delivery through software infrastructures, industry 4.0 solutions and technical aids such as light-, speech- or augmented reality-based picking,

-- Days-of-inventory reduction in the outbound area through shorter throughput times and flexible production systems
+- Outbound range reduction through shorter lead times and flexible production systems,